luominx/no-rpl-bonded-minipools/README.md

 ![Node Operator rewards for varied staking ratios](./plots/no_rewards_varied_staking_ratio.jpg)

 This plot shows the APR for traditional NOs for variying rations of ETH staked in NRBMs and traditionally staked minipools.
 (0 -> all in traditional minipools, 1 -> all in NRBMs)
+You can get an iteractive version of this plot by running `nrbm-stakign-rewards.ipynb` yourself or by opening `./plots/eth_staking_rewards_interactive.html` in your browser.

 ### Additional Protocol Benefits
 - NOs utilizing NRBMs gain enhanced rewards compared to solo stakers, benefiting from community support and additional features, potentially including complimentary DVT.